There are two things that revolutionised my riding.

 With its 50-litre capacity and waterproof inner bags, the SW Motech can also be used as a backpack.

-The tail pack is constructed of reinforced 1680D ballistic nylon construction.
+The motorcycle tail bag is constructed of reinforced 1680D ballistic nylon construction.
 It also comes with adhesion protection to prevent scratches.

 Its safe and secure 4-point mounting system and sturdy metal brackets make for secure mounting on any bike.